survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 Our files have neat hashes now.
 To prove that it works for styling, you could try altering *app/main.css* and see what happens to the hashes when you rebuild.

 There's one problem, though.
 If you change the application code, it will invalidate the vendor file as well!
-Solving this requires extracting a **manifest**, but before that we can improve the way the production build handles module IDs.
+Solving this requires extracting a **manifest**, but before that, we can improve the way the production build handles module IDs.

 T> The length of hashes has been clamped to eight characters to fit the output to the book better.
-In practice you could avoid it and skip using `:8`.
+In practice, you could avoid it and skip using `:8`.

 ## Enabling `HashedModuleIdsPlugin`

 As you might remember, webpack uses number based IDs for the module code it generates.
-The problem is that they are difficult to work with and can lead to difficult to debug issues particularly with hashing.
+The problem is that they are difficult to work with and can lead to difficult to debug issues, particularly with hashing.
 Like we did with the development setup earlier, we can perform a simplification here as well.

 Webpack provides `HashedModuleIdsPlugin` that is like `NamedModulesPlugin` except it hashes the result and hides the path information.
-This keeps module IDs stable as they aren't derived based on order.
+The process keeps module IDs stable as they aren't derived based on order.
 We sacrifice a couple of bytes for a cleaner setup, but the trade-off is well worth it.

 The change required is simple.
 Tweak the configuration as follows: